bikeshack/community/README.md

-# CRAY / HPE OSS Community
+# OpenCSM OSS Community
 ---
-Welcome to the Cray /HPE open source community!
+Welcome to the OpenCSM open source community!

 This is the starting point for joining and contributing to the community - improving docs, improving code, giving talks etc.

-To learn more about the project structure and organization, please refer to Project Governance information.

 # COMMUNICATING
 ---